-An infantile hemangioma is a common type of birthmark that is often called a "strawberry mark".
-They are most commonly found on infants and usually appear by 6 months of age.
+An infantile hemangioma is a common type of birthmark.
+Often called a "strawberry mark", they are most commonly found on infants and usually appear by 6 months of age.
 They often grow rapidly in the first year of life, have a "resting" phase, then typically shrink away over a few years in early childhood.

 What if an infantile hemangioma is near the eye?

 Infantile hemangiomas on or around the eye/eyelid can be damaging to vision and must be monitored closely and treated by a pediatric ophthalmogist.
 As the hemangioma grows, it can affect the vision by putting pressure on the eye and causing astigmatism.
 It can also distort the eyelids to the point of blocking vision.
 In some cases where the hemangioma is larger and extends back into the eye socket, it may even damage the eye by pushing it out of location.
 In extreme cases, the hemagioma can lead to blindness by any of these mechanisms.

 How are infantile hemangiomas treated?